Coming to Denmark

 About coming to Denmark

 International Club provides international staff members of all nationalities with an opportunity to meet in an informal setting to share and discuss their experiences with living and working in Denmark.
 International Club dinners are arranged by members themselves on a regular basis.
 HR International Support supports the International Club by arranging social and cultural events where spouses and families are welcome.
-The events span from visits to and tours of historical or cultural sites in Copenhagen to the very popular annual Christmas Lunch in December and International Interaction Picnic in September.
-The International Club is also a cross cultural experience; you can learn not only about Danish culture and traditions, but also the culture and tradition of USA, India, China, Spain, Italy and many others.
+The events span from visits and tours of historical or cultural sites in Copenhagen to the very popular annual Christmas Lunch in December.
+The International Club is also a cross cultural experience; you can learn not only about Danish culture and traditions, but also the culture and tradition of many other countries.

-All new international staff members and their spouses/partner are invited to be a part of the CBS International Club.
+All new international staff members are invited to be a part of the CBS International Club.

 Frequently asked questions